laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

     idtrackerai_validator

-to open a blank validator and manually load a session with :kbd:`Ctrl+O`.
+to open a blank validator and manually opening a session by pressing :kbd:`Ctrl+O`.

 .. figure:: ../_static/validator_dark.png
     :class: only-dark